A Variational Infinite Mixture for Probabilistic Inverse Dynamics Learning: Variational Bayes for Infinite Mixture of Local Regressors

 \textbf{Joint Likelihood Function.} For the general case of multivariate regression with fully populated covariance matrices we use the following likelihood function

 where the dimensions of all quantities follow the notation of Bayesian Linear Regression.

-\textbf{Infinite Conjugate Prior.} We assume the factorized conjugate infinite mixture prior $p\left(\bm{v}, \bm{\mu}, \bm{\Sigma}, \bm{A}, \bm{V}\right)=$
+\textbf{Infinite Conjugate Prior.} We assume the factorized conjugate infinite mixture prior $p\left(\vec{v}, \vec{\mu}, \mat{\Sigma}, \mat{A}, \mat{V}\right)=$

-This prior introduces a Normal-Wishart distribution on the cluster means $\bm{\mu}_{k}$ and precision matrices $\bm{\Sigma}_{k}$, while a Matrix-Normal-Wishart prior is placed on the regression coefficients $\bm{A}_k$ and the precision matrices $\bm{V}_k$.
-The parameter $\pi_k$ in the Categorical distribution is substituted by the expression of the stick-breaking $\pi_{k}(\bm{v})=v_{k} \prod_{j=1}^{k-1}\left(1-v_{j}\right)$.
-The parameters $\bm{v} = \{v_i, \dots, v_k\}$ are independently Beta distributed.
+This prior introduces a Normal-Wishart distribution on the cluster means $\vec{\mu}_{k}$ and precision matrices $\mat{\Sigma}_{k}$, while a Matrix-Normal-Wishart prior is placed on the regression coefficients $\mat{A}_k$ and the precision matrices $\mat{V}_k$.
+The parameter $\pi_k$ in the Categorical distribution is substituted by the expression of the stick-breaking process $\pi_{k}(\vec{v})=v_{k} \prod_{j=1}^{k-1}\left(1-v_{j}\right)$.
+The parameters $\vec{v} = \{v_i, \dots, v_K\}$ are independently Beta distributed.
 By definition, the first hyperparameter of the Beta distribution $\gamma_{0,1}$ is set to $1$.
 The second hyperparameter $\gamma_{0,2}$ is called concentration parameter and has a crucial impact on the number of components that are learned from the data.

-\textbf{Mean-Field Factorization.} For tractable inference we assume a mean field factorization of the posterior $p\left(\bm{z},\bm{v}, \bm{\mu}, \bm{\Sigma}, \bm{A}, \bm{V} \lvert \bm{x}\right) = \prod_{n=1}^{N} q\left(\bm{z}_{n}\right) q\left(\bm{v}, \bm{\mu}, \bm{\Sigma},\bm{A}, \bm{V}\right)$, which makes the assumptions that latent variables $\bm{z}$ are conditionally independent from the other parameters.
+\textbf{Mean-Field Factorization.} For tractable inference we assume a mean field factorization of the posterior $p\left(\vec{z}, \vec{v}, \vec{\mu}, \mat{\Sigma}, \mat{A}, \mat{V} \lvert \vec{x} \right) \approx \prod_{n=1}^{N} q\left(\vec{z}_{n}\right) q\left(\vec{v}, \vec{\mu}, \mat{\Sigma},\mat{A}, \mat{V} \right)$, which makes the assumptions that latent variables $\vec{z}$ are conditionally independent from the other parameters.

 \textbf{Truncated Variational Posterior.} The posterior is a result of the free form optimization of the variational distributions using the mean-field equation \cite{Bishop2007Pattern}.
 We follow \cite{BleiVariational2006} by allowing a truncated form of the posterior, while maintaining an infinite prior.
 This truncation is considered in contrast to approaches that truncate the Dirichlet process \cite{ishwaran2001gibbs}.
 During evaluation we choose a very high truncation threshold that is seldom reached.
-The resulting approximate variational posterior has the following conjugate form $q^{\star}\left(\bm{z}, \bm{v}, \bm{\mu}, \bm{\Sigma},\bm{A}, \bm{V}\right) =$
+The resulting approximate variational posterior has the following conjugate form $q^{\star}\left(\vec{z}, \vec{v}, \vec{\mu}, \mat{\Sigma},\mat{A}, \mat{V} \right) =$ \textbf{Variational Expectation Step.} In the E-step the responsibilities are computed, while other variational parameters are fixed.
+The responsibilities are variational parameters of the categorical $q^{\star}(\vec{z}) =\prod_{n=1}^{N} \prod_{k=1}^{K} r_{n k}^{z_{n k}}$ and are calculated as